RatJuggler/advent-of-code/2016/README.md

 until the result matched the starting point.

 ##### Day 22: Grid Computing
-I completed Part 1 without implementing the full Node connectivity to keep things simple then moved on to Day23 rather than tackling Part 2.
+I completed Part 1 without implementing the full Node connectivity to keep things simple then moved on to Day 23 rather than tackling Part 2.
 Coming back to this I first changed to using a two-dimensional array to store the Nodes, also using Java Streams to build and scan the array.
 I then tested my assumptions on making copies of the array and determining their ```HashCode``` values ready to start looking at some sort of breadth first search.
 At this point I decided I should check for some hints as the search